RPGroup-PBoC/aph161/page05_syllabus.md

 <b>Required text:</b> Physical Biology of the Cell (2nd ed) by Phillips, Kondev, Theriot and Garcia (ISBN: 0815344503)

 The syllabus is tentative and subject to change.
-Refer to the list below for the prerecorded video lectures, which you can find at
+During the pandemic, Rob gave a serie of related vignettes found here:
 <a href="https://www.youtube.com/@physicalbiologyofthecellca307/videos" target="_blank">
 the Physical Biology of the Cell YouTube channel
 </a>.